 Scotland is the country on the north of the British Isles.
-Historically an independent state, it was formally merged with England into the United Kingdom by a treaty in 1707.
+Historically an independent state, it was formally merged with England into Great Britain by a treaty in 1707.
 Its capital is Edinburgh (appointed as such in 1999, though it had been one for centuries prior to the 1707 treaty), while its largest city is the industrial center of Glasgow.
 Do not call a Scot "English" (ditto for Welsh and Irish people).
 It is correct to say that the Scottish are British, though, as we'll see below, there's a political debate ongoing over this.

 The most famous thing about Scotland (to people overseas) is the kilt (the plural is "the kilt", by the way).
 These are mostly worn by men and have a variety of accessories, such as the sporran (a pouch worn on a loose belt) and a knife called Sgian Dubh ("Black Knife" in Gaelic), which can be carried in public (tucked into your over-the-calf sock) when worn with a kilt.
 A notable hat is the tam o'shanter, after a character in a Robert Burns poem.

 Often in American television shows all Scots wear the kilt all the time.
 In reality, you would almost never see a kilted person walking down the street, and if you do see one, chances are he'd be on the way to a wedding or other festivities.
 Basically, in any situation where an American would wear a tuxedo, a Scotsman would wear a kilt.

 In recent years this has changed somewhat, with some sports fans — mostly rugby and football — choosing to wear a casual version of the kilt and their team's jersey on the streets or to matches.